antonpavlov/vehicle-detection/README.md

 Download also a training data from Udacity's project repository: [here (vehicles)](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip), and [here (non-vehicles)](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) Please place them into `dataset` folder.

+To run the script in a debug mode, please use the -O option.

 ### Reflection ###